TheChouzanOne/ExtendingAlga/Blog/introduction.md

 #### Algebra.Graph

 This is where the definition for the Graph data type is defined and its instance declarations can be found.
-A lot of the stuff talked about in the paper can be found here, such as the principal graph constructors (`empty`, `vertex`, `overlay`, `connect`) or common graph constructors like `mesh`, `star`, `clique`, `path`, etc. Also, some rules for the compiler are defined here, rules that I haven't done any research on yet.
+A lot of the stuff from the paper can be found here, such as the principal graph constructors (`empty`, `vertex`, `overlay`, `connect`) or common graph constructors like `mesh`, `star`, `clique`, `path`, etc. Also, some rules for the compiler are defined here, rules that I haven't done any research on yet.

 #### Algebra.Graph.Class